Workers dig by layers in search for 47 missing at China mine - KTVZ

 A subsequent landslide about five hours later halted rescue efforts before they resumed Thursday.

-The official Xinhua News Agency said about 900 rescuers with heavy equipment were on the scene.
-They were seen using heavy machines, shovels, and rescue dogs in their search for miners.
+CCTV said 1,160 rescuers were currently at the scene.
+They were seen using heavy machines, shovels and rescue dogs in their search for miners.

 On Friday, security remained tight at a checkpoint between Inner Mongolia and the neighboring region of Ningxia, with two police officers in yellow vests checking vehicles that were trying to get past what one of them called a “restricted” area.